Quantum reference frame: An example of treatment of reference frames in quantum theory

 where $M$ is the total mass and $\mu$ is the reduced mass.
 A final change to spherical coordinates followed by a separation of variables will yield the equation for $\Phi(r,\theta,\phi)$ from above.

 However, if the change of variables done early is now to be reversed, centre-of-mass needs to be put back into the equation for $\Phi(r,\theta,\phi)$:

-The importance of this result is that it shows the wavefunction for the compound system is entangled, contrary to what one would normally think in a classical stand point.
+The importance of this result is that it shows the wavefunction for the compound system is entangled, contrary to what one would normally think in a classical standpoint.
 More importantly, it shows the energy of the hydrogen atom is not only associated with the electron but also with the proton, and the total state is not decomposable into a state for the electron and one for the proton separately.

 Superselection rules

 Superselection rules, in short, are postulated rules forbidding the preparation of quantum states that exhibit coherence between eigenstates of certain observables.
 It was originally introduced to impose additional restriction to quantum theory beyond those of selection rules.
 As an example, superselection rules for electric charges disallow the preparation of a coherent superposition of different charge eigenstates.

 As it turns out, the lack of a reference frame is mathematically equivalent to superselection rules.
 This is a powerful statement because superselection rules have long been thought to have axiomatic nature, and now its fundamental standing and even its necessity are questioned.
 Nevertheless, it has been shown that it is, in principle, always possible (though not always easy) to lift all superselection rules on a quantum system.